The reason I research productivity is simple. I think that a productive life equals happy life.

 People often ask me, “where do I begin?”
 To answer that question, I want to share one exercise that I use with companies and people who hire me to improve their effectiveness.

 It’s an exercise that I picked up from Peter Drucker’s The Effective Executive.
-To me, Drucker is the first and best thinkers when it comes to effectiveness for knowledge workers.
+To me, Drucker is the first and best thinker when it comes to effectiveness for knowledge workers.

 Much of the books, articles, productivity tools, and productivity apps you see these days are all in a way influenced by Drucker.